mmanav02/ConnectIN_LinkedinAssist/README.md

 ---

-**Note**: This extension is not affiliated with LinkedIn, X (Twitter).
-It's a third-party tool designed to make your social media workflow a bit easier.
+**Note**: This extension is not affiliated with LinkedIn.
+It's a third-party tool designed to make your LinkedIn networking workflow a bit easier.